 Corporal Athol 'Tom' Pledger, 2/12th, Field Ambulance 1945 as quoted in Victory in the Pacific: Australians in the Pacific War series, p.15.

 For the former prisoners and the service men and women returning home, a lot had changed since they had left.
-They returned to family and friends who in some cases had not seen them for more than 4 years.
+They returned to family and friends who in some cases had not seen them for more than four years.
 The country too had changed as it adapted to the demands of the war.
-Almost 1 million Australians had served in uniform during the Second World War and approximately 40,000 had lost their lives.
+Almost one million Australians had served in uniform during the Second World War and approximately 40,000 had lost their lives.
 The end of the war brought heartache for many families when, after years of waiting for news of the missing, they were told that their loved ones were not coming home.
-For so many Australians, too much had happened, too many lives lost and too many families changed for life to ever go back to ‘normal’.
+For so many Australians, too much had happened, too many lives had been lost and too many families were changed for life to ever go back to ‘normal’.